RomanVinichenko/forest/README.md

 To start project you must have installed Node JS on your local PC

-1. clone repository "git clone 'reponame'"
+1. clone repository "git clone https://github.com/RomanVinichenko/taskLending.git"

 1. in terminal run "npm insatll"